Sulstice/cocktail-shaker/docs/source/guide/functional_groups.rst

 Functional Groups
 =================

-This page gives a introduction on what functional groups the cocktail shaker currently supports
+This page lists the functional groups that cocktail-shaker currently supports.

 Functional Groups: